mitaliborad/Nexus-app/Nexus/README.md

 - also in the url path add primary key that's why using primary key user can update the data
 - images are saving in the profile_pictures folder.
 - http://127.0.0.1:8000/profile/1/

+## Post

+**Create Post**
+- i have created a new post model in new app post and define many-to-one relationship from user model.
+- also i have added a filefield in media field so user can upload a post as image or video whatever they want and in the serializer class i have added a validate data logic which will handle the file upload types like jpeg, mp4,etc...
+- also in serializers intialize a new field called username which use serializer method and return a username from the user model.
+- for create and list vies i have used ListCreateAPIView.
+- so when user will create a post that will return a related username also.